-The gate valve body shall be cleaned and shot-blasted before being coated internally and externally.
-The body, the bonnet and the gate of the valve shall be made of ductile iron to EN 1564, the gate being encapsulated with elastomer EPDM, nitrile or equivalent.
+The gate valves shall be works cleaned and shot-blasted in accordance with BS 2640.
+They shall be coated internally and externally with fusion bounded powder epoxy or equivalent suitable for potable water and to a minimum thickness of 150 microns.
+The body, the bonnet and the gate of the valve shall be made of ductile iron to BS EN 1563 OR BS EN 1564, the gate being encapsulated with elastomer EPDM, nitrile or equivalent.